Seattle University: College of Nursing

 Seattle University's College of Nursing was founded in 1935.
 It is housed in the renovated Garrand Hall, the site of the original Seattle College and the oldest building on campus.
 The 19000 sqft "state of the art" Clinical Performance Lab is located in the James Tower of Swedish on Cherry Hill, a few blocks away from the main campus.
 Undergraduate and graduate students use this lab to practice skills necessary for clinical nursing.
 The BSN and BS in Diagnostic Ultrasound programs accept transfer students from community colleges and other universities.
 The DNP program welcomes registered nurses with bachelor's degrees.
 The Advanced Practice Nursing Immersion program (APNI to DNP) offers an accelerated program for those with a bachelor's degree in another field.

 College of Education

 The College of Education was founded in 1935.
-It is accredited by the National Council of Accreditation of Teacher Education and the National Association of School Psychologists and approved by the National Association of School Psychologists.
+Its counseling program was the first to be accredited by the Council for Accreditation of Counseling and Related Educational Programs in the Seattle area and school psychology program is accredited by the National Association of School Psychologists and approved by the National Association of School Psychologists.